Your Team advanced to State Competition, now what?

-- Register your team for State (STATE Team Registration in the sidebar).
+Register your team for State (STATE Registration under the State Tournament Menu).

-- Pay the State registration fee.
-If you have already received your Team confirmation email, you can use the lst part as an invoice and include it with payment.
+Pay the State registration fee.
+If you have already received your Team confirmation email, you can use the last part as an invoice and include it with payment.
 Or write your team information on a piece of paper and add it with payment.

-- Remind your Judge and 2-hr volunteer to check their own information page and register (STATE Judges and 2-Hr Volunteer Areas respectively, in the sidebar).
+Remind your Judge and 2-hr volunteer to check their own information page and register (under STATE tournament menu and Volunteer menu respectively).
 If you have difficulty securing either judge or volunteer, you as a coach MUST contact the respective judge or volunteer coordinator.
 Do not be a no-show in that respective area as this is a team qualification requirement.

-- Arrange for team accommodation if traveling from out-of-town.
-Check our special group rates in Odyssey Team hotels (2018 Hotel Information coming soon).
+Arrange for team accommodation if traveling from out-of-town.
+Check our special group rates in Odyssey Team hotels (2019 Hotel Information under the State Tournament menu).

-- Review scores and discuss with the team.
+Review regional scores and discuss with the team.
 Remember that the team can choose to change/improve areas of weakness or even start from scratch for State.

-- Plan to attend the State Mixer event, if possible.
-This is a social event for teams to mingle and meet teams from other regions (Hint: team members can attend the Mixer while a couple parents volunteer for set-up)
+Plan to attend the State Mixer event, if possible.
+This is a social event for teams to mingle and meet teams from other regions (Hint: team members can attend the Mixer while a few parents volunteer for set-up)

 We know you are excited and overwhelmed so ……… delegate, delegate, delegate!

-- ALL Houston judges are required to serve as a judge in the State competition, including judges of Primary teams and teams that did not advance.
+ALL Houston judges are asked to serve as a judge in the State competition, including judges of Primary teams and teams that did not advance.

-Read all the general tournament information listed under “State Tournament at Paul Revere and Walnut Bend” (coming soon) and “State Judges Area”.
-There is a section about hotel arrangements and reimbursement for out-of-town judges.
+Read all the general tournament information listed under “State Tournament at Waller High School” (coming soon) and “State Judges Area”.
+There is a section about hotel arrangements (coming soon) and reimbursement for out-of-town judges.

 Volunteers and Parents checklist